Maxim Institute

-Maxim Institute's mission statement is "to foster ideas and leadership that enable freedom, justice and compassion to flourish in New Zealand."
+Maxim Institute's mission statement is "working to promote the dignity of every person in New Zealand, by standing for freedom, justice, compassion, and hope."

 Work

-Since its founding in 2001, Maxim Institute has supported a greater role for "civil society" and community in New Zealand life, notably in education, welfare and social service provision.
-Mild controversy has hinged on what the Institute considers to be 'civil society' in this context, and concern has been expressed by some small segments of the population about harms contingent on what left-leaning critics view as 'welfare privatisation' and outsourcing to 'questionable' religious conservative social service providers.
+Since its founding in 2001, Maxim Institute has supported a greater role for civil society and community in New Zealand life, notably in education, welfare, and social service provision.

 The Institute has undertaken extensive research in a number of areas.
-Most notable amongst their reports are a series on the role of government as expressed through the taxation system, a literature report on father involvement - Going Further with Fathers - and a modelling project looking at school choice - Roll Play.
+Most notable amongst their reports are those on AI research, education, the heart of poverty, law & government, and palliative care, focusing primarily on New Zealand affairs.

-It has published a wide range of op-eds and analysis on these and other subjects in newspapers, and also produces research and submissions on law and policy (See publications).
+It has published a wide range of op-eds and analyses on these and other subjects in newspapers focusing on New Zealand and also produces research and submissions on law and policy.
 Since its inception, Maxim Institute has also run an internship programme.

+The Maxim Institute has also published ‘Flint and Steel’ an annual journal designed to stimulate productive public debate across party lines.